Eleanorcundall/beauty-survey-data-analysis/README.md

 ## Libraries/ Imports used

+- Sys import:

+    - The 'sys' module plays a crucial role in my project, facilitating control over system-level functionalities.
+Primarily, it enables the implementation of the exit function, allowing users to exit the program gracefully.
+This module enhances the overall user experience by providing a structured and controlled way to terminate the application, contributing to the smooth flow and functionality of the survey data analysis tool.

 - Gspread:

     - Purpose: I use the gspread library to interact with Google Sheets.
 It allows my program to read, write, and manipulate data stored in Google Sheets.
 In this project, it's essential for connecting to the Google Sheets document where the survey data is stored.